hernantz/blog/content/if-considered-harmful.md

     ########
 ```

-In the snipped above, we are checking if the user should access a certain
+In the snippet above, we are checking if the user should access a certain
 feature and if it has enough credit to do so.
 Then, why not simply write the
-statement in clear words?
+statement in clearer words?
 Naming the conditionals lowers our cognitive
 overhead.

 ```python